 Concealed Handguns Permit Forms

 As of January 7, 2016, there is no longer a waiting period for CHP renewals.
 Renewals can be completed on the spot at the Weld County Sheriff's Office Administration Building, 1950 O St. in Greeley with the following documents: current driver's license (digital copy not accepted) and current concealed handgun permit.
 Additional documentation may be required but is not limited to, proof of address, proof of name change, official court documents of legal name change, and marriage license.

-However, if the renewal applicant has undergone a name change since first acquiring a CHP, such as by marriage, divorce or preference, state law requires a copy the court documents or marriage certificate be included with the paperwork to verify the person's identity.
+However, if the renewal applicant has undergone a name change since first acquiring a CHP, such as by marriage, divorce or preference, state law requires a copy of the court documents or marriage certificate be included with the paperwork to verify the applicant's identity.
 State law also requires a fresh set of fingerprints be included for renewal applicants who have undergone a name change.

 ATTENTION: If you are retired law enforcement with a concealed handgun permit with the Weld County Sheriff’s Office and need to get your qualification done, please call Deputy J.D.
 Broderius at (970) 400-4027.